 Dr. Jaime B. Durán, Director of Outreach and Communications

 Jaime Betancourt Durán is an assistant professor and the Director of Outreach and Communications for the Garrett Center at SHSU.
 He has served in south Texas public schools as an elementary special education resource teacher, as a high school special education life skills teacher, and as an educational diagnostician at a middle school.
 He has also taught and supervised post baccalaureate students seeking special education certification.
 Dr. Duran's research and teaching interests include transition services, family involvement in the transition process, transition assessment, disability advocacy and legal issues, and culturally and linguistically diverse exceptional learners.
-Dr. Duran is the President of the Texas Division of Career Development and Transition (TxDCDT).
+Dr. Duran is a past President of the Texas Division of Career Development and Transition (TxDCDT).

 Dr. Leena Jo Landmark, Director of Research and Grants